Boston Bruins: Don Sweeney era (2015–present)

 In the 2024–25 season, the Bruins fired Jim Montgomery amidst a slow start and named Joe Sacco as interim head coach.
-They would trade captain Marchand to the Panthers for a first round pick.
+They traded captain Marchand to the Panthers for a first round pick.
 They finished in last place in both the Atlantic Division and the Eastern Conference and missed the playoffs for the first time since 2016.
 Ahead of the 2025–26 season, the Bruins replaced Joe Sacco with Marco Sturm, making him the 30th head coach in Boston Bruins history.
+It was also the first full season since the 2001–02 season that the Bruins had a vacant captaincy, instead naming David Pastrňák, Charlie McAvoy, and Hampus Lindholm as their three alternate captains.
+On April 11, 2026, the Bruins clinched a spot in the 2026 playoffs, and were eliminated by the Buffalo Sabres in six games in the first round.